abernicchia-heroku/heroku-kong-proxy/README.md

 Environment variables are automatically configured by the bootstrap script using the `DATABASE_URL` provided by Heroku.

+## ⚠️ Security Notice

+**This implementation does NOT provide a secured Kong Proxy**

+- There is no enforced HTTPS/SSL for the Kong Proxy.
+- No authentication or RBAC is enabled by default.
+- The Proxy is accessible to anyone who knows the URL.

+**Do NOT use this setup in production or for sensitive workloads without adding proper security controls (HTTPS, firewall, authentication, etc.).**

 ## Troubleshooting

 If you encounter any issues: